rebots-online/AI-Chat-Reader/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is proprietarily-licenced.
+Please contact the author for information.

 ## Acknowledgments